-Trump: ‘Build new plants in Michigan'
+Trump: ‘Build new plants in Michigan and other states'

 Ypsilanti Township — President Donald Trump pushed domestic and foreign auto executives for more U.S. jobs and new manufacturing plants here Wednesday, even as auto sales appear to be receding from record levels in 2016.